tdreyno/awardwinningfjords/source/2012/09/23/fuelstream.markdown

 ![FuelStream](/images/fuelstream.jpg)

-While I'm exceptional proud of the site, even though I forgot to blog about it for 3 months, what I'd really like to talk about is the process we used during development and the software & testing stack.
+While I'm exceptionally proud of the site, even though I forgot to blog about it for 3 months, what I'd really like to talk about is the process we used during development and the software & testing stack.

 ## Software Stack